lightpost-app/wordpress-plugin/readme.txt

 This plugin works once you have signed up for a Lightpost account and can access the API key for your account.

 == Changelog ==

+= 1.1.4 =

+* Added teacher names to Bible class registration information.
+* Updated Bible class listing to a single column to better accommodate more designs.

 = 1.1.3 =